jokikim/ReactSqlMaster/README.md

 :white_check_mark: **Export Data in CSV or JSON Format**\
 Empower yourself with the ability to export query results effortlessly.
 Our application offers a convenient feature that allows you to download your query results in either CSV or JSON format, providing flexibility and compatibility with various data processing tools.
 Whether you need to share your data with colleagues or import it into other applications, you can easily do so with just a few clicks.
 This feature enhances your data management capabilities and streamlines your workflow.

+## JavaScript Framework and Major Packages

+- **React**: A popular front-end JavaScript library for building user interfaces.
+- **Redux Toolkit**: A state management library for managing the application's state.
+- **react-codemirror**: A React wrapper for CodeMirror, providing a customizable code editor with syntax highlighting and SQL suggestions.
+- **alasql**: A powerful library for processing CSV data.
+- **lodash.throttle**: A function provided by lodash that creates a throttled version of a given function, allowing the execution of the function at a specified interval, reducing the number of times the function is called.
+- **lodash.debounce**: A function provided by lodash that creates a debounced version of a given function, ensuring that the function is called only after a specified delay has passed since the last invocation, effectively preventing the function from being invoked multiple times in quick succession.
+- **Tailwind CSS**: A utility-first CSS framework for building responsive designs & beautiful UI.
+- **react-split**: A resizable and customizable split layout component for React, enabling the implementation of split views and panes in the application.

 ## ⏱ Page Load Time

 The page load time for this website on desktop ranges from 0.4 seconds to 0.6 seconds.